winglang/wing/docs/api/02-cli-user-manual.md

 ---
-title: "CLI User Manual: Compile, Test, and Run Wing Programs"
+title: "CLI User Manual"
 id: cli
+slug: /cli
 sidebar_label: CLI User Manual
 description: Wing CLI reference
 keywords: [Wing reference, Wing language, language, Wing language spec, Wing programming language, cli]
 ---

+## Compile, Test, and Run Wing Programs

 The Wing CLI is a command line interface for Wing.
 It is used to compile, test, and run Wing programs in your terminal, and we hope it will become your best friend.